-Manufacturing accounts for 17.7% of employment – nearly double the national percentage (8.7%.)
+Manufacturing accounts for 17.5% of employment – over double the national percentage (8.6%.)

 Of the 100 largest U.S. metro areas – Wichita ranks #1 in manufacturing jobs as percent of all jobs, and #3 in percent of manufacturing jobs classified as “very high-tech.”
 (Brookings Institution – 2012.)

 Much of the workforce is accustomed to shift work due to the industrial history of the area.

 Products which flow from Wichita manufacturers may generally be characterized as high-tech and high value-added.
 Those products include transportation equipment (primarily aircraft), industrial-commercial machinery, computer equipment, fabricated metal products, instrumentation and controls, photographic equipment, plastic and composite products (an offshoot of aviation industry research & development), chemicals, petroleum refining equipment and electronic equipment.